1. World problems

 Background

 Frost has been recognized as a significant global concern since early agricultural societies observed its devastating effects on crops and food security.
 Historical records from Europe, Asia, and the Americas document catastrophic harvest losses attributed to unexpected frosts.
-With the expansion of global trade and scientific meteorology in the 19th and 20th centuries, the widespread economic and ecological impacts of frost events became more systematically understood, prompting international research into prediction and mitigation strategies.This information has been generated by artificial intelligence.
+With the expansion of global trade and scientific meteorology in the 19th and 20th centuries, the widespread economic and ecological impacts of frost events became more apparent, prompting international research into prediction, mitigation, and adaptation strategies.This information has been generated by artificial intelligence.

 Incidence